 (2) information in connection with provision of the Service, such as data from communication with us;

-(3) data from Client Representative calls, such as video, image and sound recordings;
+(3) data from Customer Representative calls, such as video, image and sound recordings;

 (4) technical data (Device Signature), including but not limited to information about the date, time and your activity in the Services, your IP address and domain name, and your software and hardware attributes as well as your general geographic location (e.g. city, country);

-4.7 How we obtain Client Representative’s Personal Data.
+4.7 How we obtain Customer Representative’s Personal Data.
 We collect this data either from you directly when you communicate with us directly, e.g. by sending us an email, providing us with your Personal Data on the phone or through our customer support tools.
+The identity verification data is collected when the Customer Representative completes the identity verification step as may be required before granting full access to the Service to the Customer.
 We may also collect some of your Personal Data in the course of provision of Service to your employer.
-We collect information about the Client (including about relevant representatives of the Client) from publicly available sources.
+We collect information about the Customer (including about relevant representatives of the Customer) from publicly available sources.
 We only gather relevant and necessary data in order to validate the right of representation e.g. this may include verification of your identity, processing of your Personal Data for introducing the Service (demo) etc.

-Other Personal Data we process about Visitors, Client Representatives with an account on our Website and/or End-Users of our Service
+Other Personal Data we process about Visitors, Customer Representatives with an account on our Website and/or End-Users of our Service

 (1) information, such as IP address, time, and location inferred from IP address;